juxt/bolt/README.md

 [Battlestar Gallactica](http://en.wikipedia.org/wiki/Cylon_%28Battlestar_Galactica%29),
 with the stress on the first syllable.
 It is NOT pronounced 'Ceylon'.

-## TODO

-Cylon is new.
-Here's some of the items which will be covered soon or very soon.

-* CSRF
-* OpenId-Connect
-* Persistent sessions

 ## Limitations

-Currently Cylon only supports securing bidi routes and Liberator resources.
-We hope to support Compojure routes too, pull requests definitely accepted.

-We don't recommend relying on Cylon for production systems until we reach version 1.0, which will indicate that Cylon has been deployed into production elsewhere and has undergone thorough peer review.
+Cylon is not suitable for production systems until it reaches version 1.0, which will indicate that Cylon has been deployed into production elsewhere and has undergone thorough peer review.

 ## Join in the conversation